SecureScriptX/SecureScriptX/README.md

-# Ryan Stewart - Security Information Technology Professional
+# Ryan Stewart - Security IT Professional

 👋 Hello, I'm Ryan Stewart, a dedicated Threat Intelligence Analyst with a passion for enhancing digital security.